choria-legacy/marionette-collective/website/reference/plugins/security_ssl.md

 Implements a public/private key based message validation system using SSL public and private keys.

+Please review the [Security Overview][SecurityOverview] for a general discussion about security in Marionette Collective.

-The design goal of the plugin is two fold:
+The design goal of the plugin are two fold:

  * give different security credentials to clients and servers to avoid a compromised server from sending new client requests.
  * create a token that uniquely identify the client - based on the filename of the public key.
 This creates a strong identity token for [SimpleRPCAuthorization].